ripplejs/dispatch/Readme.md

 # dispatch

   Plugin for `ripplejs/view` to emit custom DOM events that bubble up the tree so that parent views can listen to them.
+The benefit of this is that a parent view doesn't need to know anything about the child views at all, it's just listening to the DOM.

 ## Installation